 For The Aviator, Scorsese received another Golden Globe nomination and his fifth Best Director Academy Award nomination.
 In 2007, he won his second Golden Globe award for his work in The Departed (2006) as well as his first Best Director Academy Awardan honor that many believed was long overdue.
 The awards didn't stop there.

-The film has scored Academy Award nominations for Best Achievement in Directing and Best Motion Picture of the Year.
+The film scored Academy Award nominations for Best Achievement in Directing and Best Motion Picture of the Year.

 Besides directing, Scorsese has acted (mainly as himself) in a number of films and television specials.